H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: LIL BLR line profiles

+Figure \ref{fig:sigma_FWHM} shows the relationship between the standard deviation ($\sigma$) and the FWHM of emission lines, as well as other global parameters, for a representative fixed viewing angle.
+There is a positive correlation between $\sigma$ and FWHM, indicating that broader lines generally exhibit higher $\sigma$ values.
+Higher Eddington ratio models tend to show smaller $\sigma$ and FWHM, while lower accretion rates yield broader profiles with larger $\sigma$.
+A clear increasing trend of $\sigma$ with black hole mass is observed, while FWHM shows a more complex dependence; however, we note that both parameters decrease with increasing Eddington ratio.

+For a fixed Eddington ratio of 0.3, often considered a transitional value between low and high accretion \citep[e.g.,][]{laor1989, campitiello2019}, the model yields $\sigma \sim 1000$ km s$^{-1}$ for a black hole mass of $10^7M_{\bullet}$ and about twice that for $10^9M_{\bullet}$.
+This aligns well with the transition between Seyfert 1 galaxies and Narrow-Line Seyfert 1 galaxies at FWHM $\sim 2000$ km s$^{-1}$ (lower mass sources) \citep{peterson2011, paliya2024}, and the division between type A and type B quasars (more massive) at FWHM $\sim 4000$ km s$^{-1}$ \citep{marziani2003b, panda_marzena2024}.

+The correlation between the FWHM and the accretion rate confines the results to a well-defined region, with just a few outliers.
+The negative correlation between Eddington ratio and both FWHM and black hole mass is more apparent here, with low-mass black holes constrained to high accretion regimes.
+This pattern resembles the behavior of the optical Eigenvector 1 (EV1) sequence \citep{boroson1992, sulentic2000, marziani2003b, shen_ho_2014, panda2018, panda2019b}, which connects FWHM and optical Fe II strength, quantified by the ratio $R_{\rm FeII} = \text{EW(Fe,II}\lambda4570)/\text{EW(H}\beta)$.
+The observed linear relationship between $R_{\rm FeII}$ and the Eddington ratio \citep{zamfir2010} supports a comparison with our model predictions.
+However, observations do populate the region of low accretion rate and low FWHM, which is not seen in our model, thus confining its predictions to a more limited region.

-The ratio of the $\rm FWHM$ to $\sigma$ in line shape studies is known as the shape factor or form factor.
-This ratio provides information about the shape of the spectral line, and is commonly used to determine whether a line profile is closer to a Gaussian, Lorentzian, or else.
-For a Gaussian distribution, the shape factor is approximately $2.35$, and for a Lorentzian distribution, the ratio approaches to zero.
-For a rectangular function, the ratio is equal 3.46, and a triangular function has a ratio of 2.45.
-Similarly, for an edge-on rotating ring, it gives a ratio of 2.83 \citep{collin2006}.
-The behavior of the shape factor as a function of Eddington ratio, black hole mass, and viewing angle is shown in figure \ref{fig:line_shapefactor}.
+The ratio of the FWHM to $\sigma$ in line profile analysis is commonly referred to as the shape (or form) factor.
+This ratio provides insight into the shape of the emission line and is often used to assess whether a profile resembles a Gaussian, Lorentzian, or another distribution.
+For a Gaussian, the shape factor is approximately 2.35; for a Lorentzian, it approaches zero.
+A rectangular profile yields a value of 3.46, a triangular one gives 2.45, and an edge-on rotating ring yields 2.83 \citep{collin2006}.
+Figure \ref{fig:line_shapefactor} shows how the shape factor varies with Eddington ratio, black hole mass, and viewing angle.